gordonbrander/lettersmith_py/README.md

 docs = my_plugin(docs)
 ```

-"Plugins" are just generator functions that take an iterator of docs and
+To write a plugin, all you need to do is define a generator function that takes an iterator of docs and yields transformed docs.
-yield transformed docs.

 ```python
 def my_plugin(docs)